Child development and milestones: Your 5-year-old child

 - Shows regression in what he already knows

-It’s crucial that your 5 year old child gets good nutrition to boost his health and development.
+It’s crucial that your 5 year old child gets good nutrition to boost his/her health and development.
 As important is adequate rest and sleep.
-While your child might have dropped his naps by now, he needs around 9-10 hours of sleep at night.
+While your child might have dropped his/her naps by now, he/she needs around 9-10 hours of sleep at night.

 While height and weight vary a lot, and are also affected very much by genetics, typically, a child of this age weighs around 18 kg and will be around 109 cm tall.